What We’re Building

 Public Programs & Museum Initiatives

-We develop cultural programs that bring climate policy into public, cultural, and civic spaces.
-These initiatives transform complex policy questions into tangible opportunities that create meaningful change.
+We develop cultural programs that bring climate policy into public, cultural, and civic spaces, as well as marketplaces.
+These initiatives transform complex policy questions into tangible opportunities to create meaningful change.

-Each initiative is paired with audience-tailored toolkits, enabling engagement that outlives the program.
+Each initiative is paired with companion media and audience-tailored toolkits, enabling engagement that outlives the program.

-Our top priority is the production and launch of our Los Angeles climate museum pilot hub and its first run of programs.
+We are currently focused on preparing for the launch of our Los Angeles climate museum pilot hub and its inaugural programming.

 Narrative & Media Platforms

-Climate House is developing sonic infrastructure, print and screen-based formats that stage creative opportunities for audiences to enable change.
-These platforms emphasize universal and creative language while platforming opportunities for material protection of nature.
+Climate House is developing robust sonic infrastructure, print, and screen-based formats staging creative interventions for change.
+These platforms emphasize universal and creative sensory language while platforming opportunities for material protection of nature and its inhabitants.

-For example, our sonic infrastructure initiative explores governance for its material and sonic consequences, serving simultaneously as an artistic storytelling tool and tool for material protections: e.g., attributing IP to ecosystems for their stewardship, serving as an acoustic forensic tool for advocacy purposes.
+For example, our Sonic Infrastructure Program explores policy for its material and sonic consequences.
+Immersive soundscapes produced under this program serve simultaneously as an artistic narrative device and as a tool for material protections: e.g., attributing intellectual property rights to ecosystems for their stewardship, serving as an acoustic forensic tool for advocacy purposes.

 Policy Infrastructure & Toolkits